4-day Alsace road trip itinerary

 In these locations what you have to do is let yourself be carried away and get lost in its streets and of course take many photos.

-One of the highlights of Ribeauville is the House of the flutists, 16th-century Pfifferhes, the 18th-century Hotel de Ville, the 13th-century tower gate, the Gothic church, the Renaissance fountain.
+One of the highlights of Ribeauville is the House of the flutists, 16th-century Pfifferhes, the 18th-century Hotel de Ville, the 13th-century tower gate, the Gothic church, and the Renaissance fountain.

 If you want you can also visit the Castle of St.-Ulrich which was the residence of the Countess of Ribeaupierre, one of the noblest families of the Alsace.